Brandywine Zoo: The zoo today

 Today, the Brandywine Zoo covers 4.7 acre of land along the Brandywine River and features animals from the Americas, temperate and tropical Asia, Africa, Australia and the Pacific Islands.

 Additionally, the Brandywine Zoo runs with the help of numerous volunteers and docents.
 In any given year, the zoo has about 50 to 70 community volunteers serving in the education department, animal care, maintenance, as general guides, assisting in research programs, and contributing professional services.

 Bald eagles are once again exhibited at the zoo.
 Two female eagles that were injured in the wild came to the zoo in early 2014.
 The zoo also exhibited red pandas for the first time beginning in the summer of 2014.

 The Brandywine Zoo is part of the Delaware State Parks and is managed by the Delaware Division of Parks and Recreation with the support of the Delaware Zoological Society.

-The zoo has, on average, 60,000 visitors a year.

 Delaware Zoological Society

 The Delaware Zoological Society is the non-profit membership organization that supports the mission of the zoo.
 Members of the Brandywine Zoo become members of this organization.
 Contributions support the conservation education programs and overall mission of the zoo.
 Many local citizens are active volunteers of the Delaware Zoological Society and some serve as the board of directors.
 The leaders of the organization work closely with zoo management and volunteer time and expertise in service to the zoo.